camunda/camunda-docs/docs/self-managed/optimize-deployment/rest-api/import-entities.md

 ## Result

-The response contains a list of IDs of the newly created entities in the target system.
+The response contains a list of DTOs that specify the ID and entity type (`report` or `dashboard`) of each newly created entity in the target system.

 ## Response codes